-Frekhtman & Associates represent victims of on the job accidents within New York State.
-If you have been injured at work or during the “course and scope” of employment will have to deal with workers comp.
-It is very important to understand how Workers’ Compensation affects your rights.
+F&A Injury Lawyers represent injured New York workers.
+An individual injured at work or during the “course and scope” of employment will have to deal with workers comp.
+It is very important to understand how Workers Compensation affects your legal rights.
 When someone is injured on the job, their employer must have Workers’ Compensation insurance for them.
-This insurance pays for lost earnings, medical bills, and other benefits.
+This insurance pays for lost earnings, medical treatment, medical expenses, and other benefits.
 An experienced worker’s comp lawyer can often work together with a personal injury law firm to obtain the best outcome for an injured employee.

 When you’re hurt on the job, your first concern should be getting the treatment you need to restore your health.
 It isn’t long before you realize there are a number of questions outside of recovery that you need to consider: who will pay for your healthcare, what will be done about wages lost due to time missed from work, and whether you can choose your own doctor.
 The Bureau of Labor Statistics reported last year 148,000 workers had an occupational injury in 2015.
 Here are some key areas you should be aware of when dealing with a work-related injury in New York City.